 increasingly concerned that Peter and the other apostles would hold them

-repent of their unbelief and embraced Jesus Christ as their Savior and Lord,
+repent of their unbelief and embrace Jesus Christ as their Savior and Lord,

 and receive the Holy Spirit whom God gives to those who obey Him.
 Some of